 The AAS' Retirement Management Solutions ("RMS") Program is a platform specifically designed for qualified retirement plans including, but not limited to, 401(k), profit sharing, defined benefit, Solo(k), 403(b), SEP IRAs and SIMPLE IRAs (each the "plan" and "client").
 Note: The RMS Program is not designed for non-qualified plans.
-Additionally, AAS does not design its programs, including the RMS Program, for municipal or other government entities as these are prohibited account types under AAS' policies.
 AAS' retirement planning programs and services do not have minimum account or asset requirements.
 See Item 7 for additional information about types of clients AAS and its Advisors generally provide investment advisory services and account minimums.